-Notre Dame’s McGraw faces big rebuild after title game runs
+Notre Dame’s McGraw loses 5 starters, faces big rebuild

 Among the 13 players on the roster are four walk-ons, including identical twins Margaret and Catherine Murdock, a pair of 5-foot-8 sophomore guards who played at New Trier High School in suburban Chicago.

-“One wears a braid, one wears a ponytail; that’s how we tell them apart,” McGraw joked.
+“One wears a braid, one wears a ponytail; that’s how we tell them apart,” McGraw said.

 TOUGH SCHEDULE

-November and December games include Tennessee, DePaul, Michigan, Michigan State and Minnesota, and a visit to longtime rival and perennial power Connecticut on Dec.
-8. The 18-game ACC schedule begins Dec.
+November and December games include Tennessee, Michigan State, Michigan, Minnesota and DePaul.
+The Irish travel to longtime rival and perennial power Connecticut on Dec.
+8 for a game broadcast on ESPN.
+The 18-game ACC schedule begins Dec.
 29 with Clemson.

 “We’re definitely going to have some hiccups early on,” McGraw said.
 “The schedule is very, very difficult.”